terkelg/facon/readme.md

 Optional object reference to assign to.

-This can be handy if you have a component and want to be able to access references trough `this`.
+This can be handy if you have a component and want to be able to access references through `this`.
 E.g:
 ```js
 class MyElement extends Component {